oracle/oracle-database-operator/docs/multitenant/README.md

 kubectl create secret generic prvkey --from-file=privateKey="private.key" -n pdbnamespace
 ```

-### 2.8. <a name='Credentialspecification'></a>Credential specification
+### 2.8. <a name='Credentialspecification'></a>Credential Specification

+Create and manage database credentials using one of the supported options.

-There are three option available to create secret credential
+There are three options available to create secret credentials:

-* **NATIVE** : standard base64 enconded password tipically used with a 3rd party password wallet
+* **NATIVE** : Standard base64-enconded password, commoni with third-party password wallets
-* **OPENSSL3** : Creadential are encrypted using openssl and then saved into a secret.
+* **OPENSSL3** : Creadentials encrypted using OpenSSL and then saved into a secret.
-* **ORAPKI** : Database credentials are saved into an oracle wallet using [orapki](https://docs.oracle.com/en/database/oracle/oracle-database/26/dbseg/using-the-orapki-utility-to-manage-pki-elements.html)
+* **ORAPKI** : Database credentials stored in an Oracle Wallet using [orapki](https://docs.oracle.com/en/database/oracle/oracle-database/26/dbseg/using-the-orapki-utility-to-manage-pki-elements.html)

-Attribute **passwordProtection** need to be specified on lrest and lrpdb resources according to the following rules.
+Specify the attribute **passwordProtection** on `lrest` and `lrpdb` resources as follows:

 | LREST | LRPDB |
 |-------|-------|